 Is standard SMS HIPAA compliant?

 No. Standard SMS does not meet HIPAA requirements.
-Messages are transmitted without the encryption HIPAA requires, carriers do not sign BAAs, and there is no audit logging or access control.
+Carriers do not sign BAAs, there is no audit logging or access control, and message content travels unencrypted at the protocol level, which is why a risk analysis under 45 CFR 164.312(e)(2)(ii), where encryption is an addressable implementation specification, almost always concludes encryption is reasonable and appropriate here.
 Any text containing PHI sent via standard SMS creates regulatory exposure for the covered entity.

 What is a Business Associate Agreement and why does my texting app need one?